anglyan/aldFoam/README.md

 aldFoam is built on top of [OpenFOAM](https://openfoam.org/), a C++ toolbox to solve partial differential equations using finite volume methods.

+The version in the master branch is meant to work with OpenFoam-10.
+The branch `openfoam6`.

 # Install instructions